 Seeming to anticipate the dispute, Harry spoke before either of them could.
 "James got the toy, so Al can speak first."

-Ginny's magic faltered in her stupefaction and the mug of tea that she'd been levitating over to herself fell to the floor and shattered.
+Ginny's magic faltered in her stupefaction and the mug of tea she'd been levitating over to herself fell to the floor and shattered.
 "What?" she gasped.

 Harry chuckled as he repaired the mug and cleaned up the beverage with a few easy flicks of his wand.